shashankaz/contest-tracker/README.md

 ## Live Preview

-The application is deployed on Vercel and can be accessed [here](https://contest-tracker-hub.vercel.app).
+The Contest Tracker application is deployed on Vercel and can be accessed [here](https://contest-tracker-hub.vercel.app).

 ## Application Features